Community Events

 - Atlanta MetroOther

-Learn firsthand the level of care that is required to care for these unique and important species.
+Work alongside the Ambassador Animals Team to experience how these feathered friends showcase their unique adaptations in these presentations and learn about the positive reinforcement training that ensures that all of the birds are participating voluntarily.
+This behind-the-scenes look at Fantastic Flights and its amazing participants will give you a greater appreciation for the term “bird brain” and the important relationships between the birds and their care team.
 Participants can expect to meet members of the Animal Care Team, meet an animal, learn about our positive reinforcement training and enrichment programs, and walk away with knowledge of how to save species.
 All participation in Keeper for a Day programs is voluntary for the animals.
-If you love these scaly and slimy creatures, this program is just for you!

 Before registering, please understand that during this program:

-- Participants will perform similar tasks as members of the Herpetology Care Team, which may include raking, sweeping, hosing, scrubbing, and shoveling, and should expect to do some hard work and be comfortable getting dirty.
+- Participants will perform similar tasks as members of the Ambassador Animals Team, which may include raking, sweeping, hosing, scrubbing, and shoveling, and should expect to do some hard work and be comfortable getting dirty.

 - Participants will be expected to participate in all weather conditions, lift up to 30 pounds, and be on their feet for up to four hours.